sreeram738/Auraedu_fullstack/Readme.md

-# FastAPI Embedding Storage and Retrieval System
+# Auraedu fullstack FastAPI Embedding Storage and Retrieval System

 This project is a FastAPI-based application that processes text files and stores their embeddings in a PostgreSQL database.
 It also provides an API to retrieve relevant text based on user queries using a Hugging Face model.